 Who funds part-time study for students?

-Tuition fee loans are available to part-time students in England or Wales.
-The funding is provided by Student Finance England and Student Finance Wales, organisations that provide financial support on behalf of the Government to students in higher education.
+Tuition fee loans are available to part-time students in England.
+The funding is provided by Student Finance England who provide financial support on behalf of the Government to students in higher education.
 The loan does not depend on your household income and you can apply for an amount to cover all or some of your fees with University of Essex Online.
 Once approved and you’ve started your course, the loan is paid directly to us on your behalf.

 How do I qualify for a part-time student loan?

-For students living in England or Wales – You will usually be a UK national (or have ‘settled status’) living in England or Wales, who has been a resident in the country for at least three years before the start date of your course.
+For students living in England – You will usually be a UK national (or have ‘settled status’) living in England, who has been a resident in the country for at least three years before the start date of your course.
 The course you want to study must be taught in the UK and lead to a recognised higher education qualification, which our awards do.
 It must also be taught at a speed of at least 25% the rate of a full-time programme which, as a minimum, our part-time degree courses are.
 Currently, only undergraduate students at the University of Essex Online can apply for a student loan.

 For students living in the EU – You may be eligible for help towards the cost of your undergraduate tuition fees if: